UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/NVIDIA_Containers.md

 ### Running on a Single Node

-At this point we're ready to run NAMD inside the container, but we need a job script to submit to the scheduler which can set up the number of cores and GPUs correctly.
+At this point you're ready to run NAMD inside the container, but you need a job script to submit to the scheduler which can set up the number of cores and GPUs correctly.

 ```bash
 #!/bin/bash -l